unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 done on separate branches.

 Treats master branch as the official project history.
-Multiple teamsmates can collaborate on a single feature and share code back and forth without polluting the master branch.
+Allows for collaboration on a single feature to share code back and forth without polluting the master branch.
-Master branch won't contain broken code (unless someone messes it up)

 Fork & Clone
-This workflow is different from the previous two.
-Instead of just one centralized Github repository, every developer has their own Github repository in addition to the "main" repo.
-Developers make changes and push to their own forks before making pull requests.

-It's commonly used on large open-source projects where there may be thousands of contributors with only a couple maintainers.
+Common in open-source.
+Each contributor forks the main repo, clones their fork, works locally, then submits a pull request to the original repo.

 Forking
-Github (and similar tools) allow us to create personal copies of other peoples' repositories.
-We call those copes a "fork" of the original.

-When we fork a repo, we're making a copy of the repo via Github.
+Creates a copy of another user’s GitHub repo under your account.

-Like pull requests, forking is not a Git feature.
-The ability to fork is implemented by Github.
+Not a Git feature — it's GitHub-specific.

 Pull Requests
-These are a feature built in to products like Github & Bitbucket.
-They are NOT native to Git itself.
+A feature built in to products like Github & Bitbucket.
+NOT native to Git itself.

-They allow developers to alert team-members to new work that needs to be reviewed.
-They provide a mechanism to approve or reject the work on a given branch.
-They also help facilitate discussion and feedback on the specified commits.
+Allows developers to alert team-members to new work that needs to be reviewed.
+Provides a mechanism to approve or reject the work on a given branch.
+Also helps facilitate discussion and feedback on the specified commits.

 Rebasing
-Instead of regular merges which may muddy the history we can rebase the feature branch onto the master branch.
-This moves the entire feature branch so that it begins at the tip of the master branch.
-All work is still there but we have re-written history.

-Instead of using a merge commit, rebasing rewrites history by creating new commits for each of the original feature branch commits.

-Never rebase commits that have been shared with others.
-If you have already pushed commits up to Github... do not rebase them unless you are positive no one on the team is using those commits.
+Rewrites commit history to produce a cleaner project history.

+Instead of merging, rebasing moves the feature branch to begin at the latest commit of the base branch, replaying changes one by one.

+Warning: Never rebase commits that have been pushed/shared.

 Git Tags
-Tags are pointers that refer to particular points in Git history.
-We can mark a particular moment in time with a tag.
-Tags Are often used to mark version releases in projects (v4.1.0, v4.1.1, etc)

-Think of tags as branch references that do not change.
-Once a tag is created, it always refers to the same commit.
-It's just a label for a commit.

-lightweight tags are just a name / label that points to a particular commit.

-annotated tags store extra meta data including the author's name and email, the date, anda tagging message (like a commit message)
+Tags are permanent labels pointing to specific commits (e.g. v1.0.0).

+    Lightweight tags: simple labels
+    Annotated tags: include metadata like author and message

 Pushing Tags
-By default, the git push command doesn't transfer tags to remote servers.
-If you have  a lot of tags that you want to push up at once, you can use the --tags option to the git push command.
-This will transfer all of your tags to the remote server that are not already there.
+By default, git push doesn't push tags to remote servers.
+Use git push --tags to upload all tags at once.

 Refs Folder
-Inside of refs, you'll find a heads directory. refs/heads contain one file per branch in a repository.
-Each file is named after a branch and contains the hash of the commit at the tip of the branch.

-For example refs/heads/master contains the commit hash of the last commit on the master branch.

-Refs also contains a refs/tags folder which contains one file for each tag in the repo.
+Contains pointers to branches and tags:

+    refs/heads/: one file per branch
+    refs/tags/: one file per tag

+Each file holds the commit hash for that reference.

 Objects Folder
-The objects directory contains all the repo files.
+Git’s object store.
 This is where Git stores the backups of files, the commits in a repo, and more.
+Contains all data: blobs, trees, commits, and more.

-The files are all compressed and encrypted, so they won't look like much.
+Files are compressed and encrypted.

 Git Database
-Got os a key-value data store.
-We can insert any kind of content into a Git repository, and Git will hand us back a unique key we can later use to retrieve that content.

-These keys that we get back are SHA-1 checksums.
+Git is a key-value store.
+Content is stored with a SHA-1 hash as its key.

 Blobs
 Git blobs (binary large object) are the object type Git uses to store the contents of files in a given repository.
-Blobs don't even include the filenames of each file or any other data.
+Blobs don't include the filenames of each file or any other data.
 They just store the contents of a file.

 Trees
 Trees are Git object used to store the contents of a directory.
 Each tree contains pointers that can refer to blobs and to other trees.

-Each entry in a tree contains the SHA-1 hash of a blob or tree, as well as the mode, type, and filename.
+Each entry includes the SHA-1, mode, type, and filename.

 Commits
-Commit objects combine a tree object along with information about the context that led to the current tree.
-Commits store a reference to parent commit(s), the author, the commiter, and the commit message.
+Store:
+    A tree reference
+    Parent commits
+    Author & committer info
+    Commit message

 Reflogs
-Git keeps a record of when the tips of branches and other references were updated in the repo.

-We can view and update these reference logs using the git reflog command.

-Git only keeps reflogs on your local activity.
-They are not shared by collaborators.
-Reflogs also expire.
-Git cleans out old entries after around 30 days, though this can be configured.
+Tracks updates to references (branches, HEAD, etc.).

+Only stored locally.
+Not shared.
+Old entries expire after ~30 days.

 Reflog references
+Use name@{n} or name@{date} to reference previous states.
+Example: HEAD@{1} refers to the previous position of HEAD.

-We can access specific git refs with name@{qualifier}.
-We can use this syntax to access specific ref pointers and can pas them to other commands including checkout, reset, and merge.
+Can be passed to other commands including checkout, reset, and merge.

 Global Git Config
-Git looks for the global config file at either ~/.gitconfig or ~/.config/git/config.
-Any confirguration variables that we change in the file will be applied across all Git repos.
+Git looks in ~/.gitconfig or ~/.config/git/config for global settings.

+Any confirguration variables changed in the file will be applied across all Git repos.
-We can also alter configuration variables from the command line if preferred.

 Adding Aliases
-We can easily set up Git aliases to make our Git experience a bit simpler and faster.

-For example, we could define an alias "git ci" instead of having to type "git commit"

-Or, we could define a custom git lg command that prints out a custom formatted commit log.
+Use Git aliases for custom commands.
+Examples:

+    git config --global alias.ci commit
+    git config --global alias.lg "log --oneline --graph"